Everything You Need to Know About Being a School Nurse

 As an RN, you already have valuable experience that’s necessary to being a school nurse.
 If earning your BSN is the only thing holding you back from pursuing this nursing specialty, you’ll want to research your educational options.
-Our article “8 Things You Didn’t Know About the Rasmussen College RN to BSN Online Program” is an excellent starting point.
+Our article “8 Things You Didn’t Know About the Rasmussen University RN to BSN Online Program” is an excellent starting point.

 1Completion time is dependent on transfer credits accepted and the number of courses completed each term.